Anthem Medicare Advantage Plans Review

 • Inpatient/outpatient visits

-• Preventative care screenings and physical exams
+• Preventive care screenings and physical exams

 How Much Do Anthem Medicare Advantage Plans Cost?

-Anthem Medicare Advantage prices can have $0 premiums but could be as much as $200, depending on coverage type.
-Regardless, they vary widely from person to person and plan to plan.
-You’re also expected to pay your Part B premium; however, some Medicare Advantage plans assist with this.
-Also consider that deductibles vary with plan types.
+Also, consider that deductibles vary with plan types.
 Some Part C plans have separate deductibles for medical care as well as prescription drugs.
 While copays are a flat rate for medical services, some Medicare Advantage plans have higher copays for out-of-network providers.

 Where Are Anthem Medicare Advantage Plans Available?